The Theory of Persistence

 Why three dimensions?

 Space does not have three dimensions by accident.
-PT gives an arithmetic reason: there are exactly three active primes at the fixed point — $\{3, 5, 7\}$ — and each opens one direction.
+PT gives an arithmetic reason: there are exactly three active primes at the reduced attractor — $\{3, 5, 7\}$ — and each opens one direction.

 Related theorems: T5, T6